svn2github/akismet/trunk/readme.txt

 = 4.0.4 =

 * Fixed HTML in activation failure message to close META and HEAD tag properly.
+* Fixed a bug that would sometimes prevent Akismet from being correctly auto-configured.

 = 4.0.3 =
 *Release Date - 19 February 2018*